sumahiremath/buildtales/_posts/2025-08-29-money-flows-chargebacks-rails-leaders-guide-3d-secure.md

 **Key takeaway**: 3DS is a powerful fraud liability shield, but not a complete solution.
 You must still manage non-fraud disputes with operational processes and provide 3DS proof for fraud-related ones.

+As engineering leaders, our role is to ensure payments systems are not only functional but also financially defensive.
+3DS is more than compliance—it's a lever to protect margin, shift liability, and earn issuer trust.

+Done well, it doesn't just prevent fraud losses—it reshapes money flows in your favor.

+---

 ## Metrics That Matter

 - **Challenge rate / frictionless rate**: how often 3DS is triggered.